 The Bureau resolves competition issues in many ways.
-Among other things, it may seek legal action by referring criminal matters under any of the four statutes to the Director of Public Prosecutions of Canada for possible prosecution.
+Among other things, it may seek legal action by referring criminal matters under any of the four acts to the Director of Public Prosecutions of Canada for possible prosecution.
 Non-criminal matters under the Competition Act may be referred to the Competition Tribunal or other courts for decision.
-The Bureau may choose to use alternative case resolutions (ACR) or issue public alerts to educate consumers and business about certain anti-competitive practices.
+The Bureau may choose to use alternative case resolutions (ACR) or issue public alerts to educate consumers and businesses about certain anti‑competitive practices.
 It may also contact parties directly to encourage voluntary compliance with its laws.

 The Bureau uses a wide range of education, compliance and enforcement tools.
 They include: